XITRIX/Moonlight-Switch/README.md

 If you'd like to test your translation, you could follow build instructions, or ask me to create a build with your localization, I'll attach that build in issue.

+> [!WARNING]
-ATTENTION!
-Currently there is no way to select language inside of app, it takes from system settings, so it is impossible to add locatization, that HOS doesn't support (that happend with Czech language).
+> Currently there is no way to select language inside of app, it takes from system settings, so it is impossible to add locatization, that HOS doesn't support (that happend with Czech language).

-# Build Moonlight-Switch
+## Build Moonlight-Switch

 ```bash
 cd 'folder/to/store/the/sources'